e0328eric/vesti/README.md

 # Installation

 ## Prerequisites
 This project uses the zig version 0.15.2.
+For linux, I recommend to install zenity.

 ## Compilation
 If you want to compile with Tectonic backend, just run the following command: